Lilhomie42/module-challenge-1/README.md

 AS A student of coding bootcamp student
-I WANT to view and refactor the exiting code follows accessibility standards for a marketing agency SO THAT the site can optimized for search engines.
+I WANT to view and refactor the exiting code follows accessibility standards for a marketing agency SO THAT the site can be optimized for search engines.

 Refactoring existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology.
 Given the ACCEPTANCE CRITERIA provided via gitlab.